-Monkey frowned and held tight his golden cudgel.
+Monkey frowned and held tight to his golden cudgel.

 “You don’t know me, Mr Pig.”
 Dem Bones start to explain.
-“Before I died and rotted away to a skeleton, I was a woman and a man, a famous fiction writer and a finance review editor, a college professor and a forensic expert, a storyteller in history and a culture minister in a bogus provincial government … By any standards, I was a public intellectual.”
+“Before I died and rotted away to a skeleton, I was a woman and a man, a famous fiction writer Fang and a finance review editor Hu, a storyteller in history Yi and a culture minister Long in a bogus provincial government … By any standards, I was a public intellectual.”

 Monkey got crossed and began to shake his cudgel.